CanvasHS/canvashs.github.io/api.md

 {
     "event":"mouseleave",
     "data":{
-        "id": "thisShapeIsInterestedInMouseLeaves",
+        "id": "myAwesomeShape",
-        "location": {"x": 234, "y": 543}
+        "x": 150,
+        "y": 150
     }
 }
 {% endhighlight %}

 ##Key Events
-Key events are not connected to objects, a key is pressed with some modifiers (Ctrl/Alt/Shift/AltGr/Meta)
+Key events are not connected to objects, a key is pressed with some modifiers (Ctrl/Alt/Shift/Meta)

 ###KeyDown
 Triggered when a key is pressed and hold down.